 Pretty much every government is taxing stock trades.
-The fact of the matter is that when people make money, they are most likely going to end up paying the government.
+The fact, is that when people make money, they are most likely going to end up paying the government.
 Education systems need to be funded, roads built, and militaries maintained.
 As they say, there are only two certain facts of life: death and taxes.

 Stock Trades, Taxes and Bernie Sanders